FAA4.H Income Eligibility Factor : 01 Requirements and Types : A Income Eligibility Requirements

 Schedule F, Profit or Loss from Farming

-Schedules B-1, C, D, K, K-1, K-2, K-3, and M-3 of IRS U.S. Return of Partnership Income (1065) form (See Limited Liability Company (LLC) Definition for more information about LLCs.)
+Schedules B-1, C, D, K-1, K-2, K-3, and M-3 of IRS U.S. Return of Partnership Income (1065) form (See Limited Liability Company (LLC) Definition for more information about LLCs.)

-NOTE The most recent IRS 1040 and Schedule forms an be used as verification of self-employment income and expenses when the participant indicates it accurately reflects the participant's current income.
+NOTE Do not use the most recent IRS 1040 and Schedule forms when the participant indicates it does not accurately reflect the participant's current income.

 Rent or mortgage receipt for business property